cg-gdsc/FAQ/Readme.md

 - Based on the conversion rate/exchange rate, it might not be the full cash prize in Euro.

+## Where do I find the notebooks from the Tutorials?

+- You can find the notebooks in the [GitHub repo](https://github.com/cg-gdsc/GDSC-6)

 ## Where do I find the videos for the Tutorials?

-- You can find the videos on our Capgemini Stream.
-The link will be shared after the kick-off call.
+- You can find the videos on the [resources page](https://gdsc.ce.capgemini.com/app/portal/resources/) which will be visible after logging in.

 ## Can we have the kickoff session PowerPoint?